 required maintenance and inspections, required tools, component vendors, and a variety of topics related to the care and feeding

 of our warbirds.
 Student expenses are covered by a grant from the scholarship program, and the training will be conducted at a partnering maintenance facility that agrees to teach the agreed-to curriculum.

 Recipients of awards to the second A&P Boot Camp

 were announced at the July 2019 Annual Membership meeting (see below) and attended class in September 2019, led by NATA member Tom Hazel, a well-known warbird A&P / IA with a successful track record of mentoring A&P candidates and future pilots.

 in your annual giving plan.
 Your contribution is tax deductible, and you may send a check or visit the Donations

 Finally, if your maintenance facility has any rising stars you feel would be good candidates for our Boot Camp

 , please send his or her information to email@example.com

 .
-All candidates holding current A&P certificates and working in aviation maintenance will be considered for the annual award!
+All nominees holding current A&P certificates and working in aviation maintenance will be considered for the annual award!

 (View our A&P Scholarship Announcement presented at NWOC February 15, 2018, and our A&P Boot Camp announcement on July 9, 2018.
 During the 2018 Reno Air Races, NATA Secretary-Treasurer Chuck Marshall was interviewed by the Florida Aviation Network, during which he talked about the scholarship program and getting young people involved in aviation.)